Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting_**

 ```
-Please attempt to rewrite the following in 1-3 ways in its original language.
-If you are confused, please consult the following guidelines.
+Please devise a strategy to rewrite the following in 1-3 ways, without changing its language, and in accordance with the guidelines below it.
 You can also respond as many times as you want without my input.

 ---START---